Top 12 Hearing Aid Specialist Skills to Put on Your Resume

 5. LACE (Listening and Communication Enhancement)

-LACE (Listening and Communication Enhancement) is an interactive training program designed to improve listening and communication skills, particularly in challenging environments, for individuals with hearing loss.
-It complements hearing aid use by focusing on cognitive skills like attention, memory, and speech comprehension.
+LACE is an interactive training program that strengthens listening and communication skills in challenging settings.
+It complements amplification by building attention, memory, and speech-in-noise strategies.

 Why It's Important